Griff Aldrich: Coaching career

 After graduation from the University of Virginia School of Law, Aldrich returned to Hampden–Sydney for the 1999–2000 season as an assistant coach, where he assisted in the Tigers' perfect 24–0 regular season, and No. 1 national ranking in Division III.
 He also served as head coach of the Tigers' cross country team.

 Aldrich then entered the private sector for 16 years, while also coaching AAU basketball in the Houston, Texas area.
 Among the players Aldrich coached in AAU include DeAndre Jordan and Orie Lemon.
 He returned to college coaching in 2016, joining Hampden–Sydney classmate Ryan Odom's staff at UMBC as the director of basketball operations, and Director of Recruiting/Program Development.
 Aldrich was part of the Retrievers' historic upset over top-ranked Virginia in the 2018 NCAA Division I men's basketball tournament.

 On March 22, 2018, Aldrich was named the ninth head coach in Longwood University program history, replacing Jayson Gee.
 In his first season, he led the Lancers to their first ever Division I postseason appearance in the 2019 College Basketball Invitational, and was named a finalist for the Joe B. Hall Award (given for most outstanding first-year head coach), which had been won by Odom in 2017.
 His second season saw Longwood reach fourth place in the Big South Conference, their highest finish in the league since joining in 2012.
 In July 2021, Aldrich received a contract extension through 2028.
 At the close of the 2021–22 season, Aldrich was named the Big South Coach of the Year for leading Longwood to the regular season title.
 Five days later, Longwood won their first ever Big South Conference tournament and earned a bid to the NCAA tournament.

+The following season saw the Lancers win a second consecutive 20-win season for the first time in program history, and Aldrich was named a finalist for the Skip Prosser Man of the Year Award.
+Subsequently, Aldrich received a contract extension through 2034.
+After the Lancers won the 2024 Big South Conference tournament, punching their ticket to the NCAA tournament for the second time in three years, Aldrich was again named a finalist for the 2023-24 Skip Prosser Man of the Year Award.